-Border chaos reverberates deep in America’s heartland
+‘There’s no control’: Border chaos invades America’s heartland

 Iron County in Utah is about the furthest thing from a border community.

-But Sheriff Kenneth Carpenter says incidents like a traffic stop this month on the interstate, where a deputy nabbed a motorist for reckless driving and found five pounds of methamphetamine and $8,000 in cash, are a result of the chaos that’s erupted on the U.S.-Mexico boundary.
+But Sheriff Kenneth Carpenter says incidents like a traffic stop this month on the interstate, where a deputy nabbed a motorist for reckless driving and found 5 pounds of methamphetamine and $8,000 in cash, are results of the chaos on the U.S.-Mexico boundary.

-State officials have warned sheriffs that Honduran gangs have stepped up drug trafficking along the Wasatch Mountains, Iron County’s SWAT team call-outs are “way up” and there are just more guns being found when his deputies serve search warrants, Sheriff Carpenter said.
+State officials have warned sheriffs that Honduran gangs have stepped up drug trafficking along the Wasatch Mountains, Iron County’s SWAT team callouts are “way up” and deputies are finding more guns when they serve search warrants, Sheriff Carpenter said.

 “Since the border’s been just wide open now, there’s no control,” he told The Washington Times.
 “The floodgates have been opened, and we’re seeing it on a much more frequent basis.
 We’re seeing a surge in the [drug] pipelines, we’re seeing a surge in fentanyl houses, we’re seeing a surge in criminal activity.”

-Some voices in Washington have long argued that what comes across the U.S.-Mexico boundary doesn’t stay there but makes its way deeper into the interior.
+Some voices in Washington say what comes across the U.S.-Mexico boundary makes its way into the interior.
 In other words, every community is a border community.

 Iron County’s experience suggests that’s true.

-Communities have worried this year about a nexus between border crossings and the spread of COVID-19, as migrants disperse from border states.
+Communities have worried this year about a nexus between border crossings and the spread of COVID-19 as migrants disperse from border states.

-But the biggest issue is drugs, and what follows from that, Sheriff Carpenter said.
+The most significant issues, however, are drugs and what follows from that, Sheriff Carpenter said.

-Demand for drugs is soaring, with some analysts blaming the pandemic for the rise.
+Demand for drugs is soaring, and some analysts blame the pandemic.
 Latin American cartels have been ready with supply.

 Customs and Border Protection, the Homeland Security agency that mans the border and ports of entry and is charged with sniffing out contraband, has nabbed nearly 180,000 pounds of methamphetamine so far this fiscal year.
-That’s a new record, even with one month still to go.
+That’s a record, even with one month to go.

-And at more than 10,000 pounds, fentanyl seizures have shattered the record set last year of about 4,800 pounds seized.
+At more than 10,000 pounds, fentanyl seizures have shattered the record set last year of about 4,800 pounds.

-Of the drugs that primarily come across the southern border, only marijuana is showing a significant drop-off.
+Of the drugs that come primarily across the southern border, only marijuana is showing a significant drop-off.

-Border analysts say seizures are a good yardstick for what’s coming through.
-In other words, if agents and officers see their numbers increase, it means more is getting through.
+Border analysts say seizures are good yardsticks.
+If agents and officers report increases, it means more is getting through the border.

-Rep. John Katko, the top Republican on the House Homeland Security Committee, challenged Homeland Security Secretary Alejandro Mayorkas over the issue at a hearing Wednesday.
+Rep. John Katko of New York, the top Republican on the House Homeland Security Committee, challenged Homeland Security Secretary Alejandro Mayorkas over the issue at a hearing Wednesday.

-“The fentanyl seized this year is enough to kill every man woman and child in the United States 6 times over,” the New York Republican said.
+“The fentanyl seized this year is enough to kill every man, woman and child in the United States six times over,” Mr. Katko said.

-China has traditionally been the chief source of fentanyl but has been tightening its controls on export to the U.S., so Mexican smuggling organizations have filled the gap.
+China has traditionally been the chief source of fentanyl but has been tightening its controls on export to the U.S. Mexican smuggling organizations have filled the gap.
 Most of the heroin reaching the U.S. also comes from Mexican poppy farms.

-There are several reasons why the flow is up, but analysts repeatedly point to the level of distraction for agents and officers, who have been pulled off their regular duties and tasked with everything from processing evacuees from the Afghan airlift to babysitting the record numbers of illegal immigrant children, and near-record numbers of families, that have come across since January.
+The flow is up for several reasons, but analysts repeatedly point to the level of distraction for agents and officers.
+They have been pulled from their regular duties and tasked with processing evacuees from the Afghanistan airlift and babysitting the record numbers of illegal immigrant children and near-record numbers of families that have come across the border since January.

 One congresswoman challenged Mr. Mayorkas with a calculation that 75% of Border Patrol agents in one Texas sector have been pulled from regular patrol duties.

-Sen. Rob Portman, Ohio Republican, said in another hearing with Mr. Mayorkas last week that his state is being hit “particularly hard” with a spike in overdose deaths over the last year.
+Sen. Rob Portman, Ohio Republican, said in another hearing with Mr. Mayorkas last week that a spike in overdose deaths has hit his state particularly hard over the past year.

 “As far as I’m concerned, demand reduction remains the key,” he said.
 “The higher volumes reduce the price of these drugs on the streets, expands the number of drugs available and causes more devastation.”